mahoushoujorose/pkmnplusgreen/README.md

 Also thanks so much to [the Pokered disassembly folx](https://github.com/pret/pokered) for making the creation process so easy!

-Finally, both were developed independently but Joseph Collins made [Pokemon Satin], a hack putting Green in the game, earlier this year too, please check theirs out as well!
+Finally, both were developed independently but Joseph Collins made [Pokemon Satin](http://www.romhacking.net/hacks/2717/), a hack putting Green in the game, earlier this year too, please check theirs out as well!
 (Their sprites are super cute!)